sujalnegi/FDMA/README.md

 ```
 http://127.0.0.1:5000/
 ```
-You should see the Face Extractor application running!
+You should see the **Face Extractor** application running!

 ### How to Use
 1. Navigate to the desired page using the navbar: "Image", "Video", or "WebCam".
 2. Choose a file or start recording from your webcam.
-3. Select the quality filters you wish to apply.
-The "Remove Duplicate Faces" option is available for video and webcam modes.
+3. Select the **quality filters** you wish to apply.
-4. Click the "Extract Faces Now" or "Record 10 Seconds" button.
+4. Click the **"Extract Faces Now"** or "Record 10 Seconds" button.
-5. After processing, you will be redirected to the results page where you can preview all extracted faces.
+5. After processing, you will be redirected to the **results page** where you can preview all extracted faces.
-6. Click the "Download All Faces (.zip)" button to save the results to your computer.
+6. Click the **"Download All Faces (.zip)"** button to save the results to your computer.